holstegelab/SNPs_buddy/README.md

 1. clone code to the directory of choice `git clone https://github.com/holstegelab/SNPs_buddy.git` or find it on Spider `/project/holstegelab/Share/SNPs_buddy`
     If you want to update - run the command `git pull` from the directory with the code
 3. install conda environment `conda env create -f envs/snp_buddies.yaml` and activate it
-4. To run this code you have to move to a directory with vcf files. (/project/holstegelab/Share/NL_VUMC_batches1_9 for example)
+4. To run this code you have to move to a directory with vcf files. (`/project/holstegelab/Share/NL_VUMC_joint_calling_splitted` for example)
+5. (PREFFERED) method is to use `snakemake --jobs 20 --cluster "sbatch -n {resources.n} --mem {resources.mem_mb} -p {resources.partition} -t {resources.time_min}" --rerun-incomplete --conda-frontend conda --keep-going --use-conda --snakefile project/holstegelab/Share/SNPs_buddy/Extract_SNPs.smk --config gene=MyFancyGene`
+In this case you'll request nodes automatically inside the script and you won't be bothered with the amount of cores

+6. (ALTernative old).
+You can request nodes manually.
+You can use `salloc` for interactive nodes or just use `srun` for example `srun -p normal -c 32 -t 12:0:0 snakemake --snakefile /project/holstegelab/Share/SNPs_buddy/Extract_SNPs.smk --rerun-incomplete --conda-frontend conda --use-conda -c 32 --config gene=MyFancyGene`
-5. start snakemake script with command `snakemake --snakefile /project/holstegelab/Share/SNPs_buddy/Extract_SNPs.smk --rerun-incomplete --conda-frontend conda --use-conda -c 2 --config gene=MyFancyGene`.
+If you are using intercative node - start snakemake script with command `snakemake --snakefile /project/holstegelab/Share/SNPs_buddy/Extract_SNPs.smk --rerun-incomplete --conda-frontend conda --use-conda -c 2 --config gene=MyFancyGene`
  After -c you have to mention amount of cores that will be used.
-I recommend to run it on nodes and use all required amount of cores.
-It could be an interactive node or just use `srun` for example `srun -p normal -c 32 -t 12:0:0 snakemake --snakefile /project/holstegelab/Share/SNPs_buddy/Extract_SNPs.smk --rerun-incomplete --conda-frontend conda --use-conda -c 32 --config gene=MyFancyGene`
+I recommend to use all required amount of cores.
-6. You will get a directory with a genename and some vcf-files and stat files inside
+7. You will get a directory with a genename and some vcf-files and stat files inside

 ## Check samples that have a SNPs
+0. Script will ask to print the path to the vcf file.
+Since python doesn't work good with relative paths, you have to provide the full path to the file.
+To check the real path for the vcf file you have to use the command `realpath MYNICEVCF.vcf` and copy the output.
+Then paste it as input to the script

 1. To use this script type `python Extract_samples.py`

-2. After that script will ask to print the path to the vcf file *NOTE: there is no "autotabulation" yet, so use the command `realpath MYNICEVCF.vcf`, copy it, and paste this path as input to Python script
-3. The output will be a table in the shell.
+2. The output will be a table in the shell.
 The script will ask for an output file.
 Type a path to the output file.

 ## Extract by sample_name
 To extract SNPs by sample name you can use the script `Sample_by_samplename.smk`